A Wizard of Mars: Major characters

 S'ree travels with Nita and Carmela to Mars.
-She is ultimately the reason Nita is able to save her own life later in the book: She discusses the possibility that Nita has an elemental affinity with water, and tells her about Angelina Pellegrino, the last great hydro mage, who designed the dangerous and powerful Gibraltar Pass through, used to move and manipulate large quantities of water under precise control.
-S'ree is familiar with this, and while discussing with Nita ways to stop the threat of still-hazardous underwater mines safe, tells her also about the uses of the Gibraltar Pass through and about Pellegrino.
+She is ultimately the reason Nita can save her own life later in the book: She discusses the possibility that Nita has an elemental affinity with water, and tells her about Angelina Pellegrino, the last great hydro mage, who designed the dangerous and powerful Gibraltar Pass through, used to move and manipulate large quantities of water under precise control.
+S'ree is familiar with this, and while discussing with Nita ways to stop the threat of still-hazardous underwater mines are safe or not, she also tells her about the uses of the Gibraltar Pass through and about Pellegrino.

 Dairine Callahan Not as major or involved as the others, she is shown to be noticeably weakened in her power levels, but still defiantly working to find and save her friend Roshaun.
-She spends most of her time on Wellakh, learning to control stars, and confused about Roshaun's status; it doesn't even say "recall" (basically 'deceased'); the entry for his physical status is just a blank space.
+She spends most of her time on Wellakh, learning to control stars, and is confused about Roshaun's status; it does not even say "recall" (basically "deceased"); the entry for his physical status is just a blank space.
 She looks at this as a possibility of finding him and continues to work towards that, without showing much concern toward her Earth family and spending more time with Roshaun's father, Nelaid, who is teaching her stellar wizardry.
 The possibility that she is taransh'laev suggesting that she is deep-down Wellakhit, not human.